great-expectations/great_expectations/docs/how_to_guides/miscellaneous/how_to_add_and_test_a_new_sqlalchemydataset_class.rst

             except ImportError:
                 PRESTO_TYPES = {}

-    * **In get_dataset, add an elif clause to connect to data, .** Note: some SQL backends require a schema.
+    * **In get_dataset, add an elif clause to build temporary datasets for testing.** Note: some SQL backends require a schema.
 If so, this is also the right place to create a test schema, usually called ``test_ci``.

         .. code-block:: python